 Many loan programs require a down payment, but some allow 100% financing on purchases and rate and term refinances on primary homes.
 Look for a loan that allows 100% financing to avoid having to spend a lot of cash up front.

-- I don’t start working for 6 months, can I get approved now?
+I don’t start working for six months.
+Can I get approved now?

 Loan programs may allow the buyer to close on the home before they start working.
 A medical professional mortgage will allow buyers to close six months before their start date as a doctor and 90 days for residents.